Free UK reverse phone lookup — no signup

 On this page

 Reverse phone lookup is the act of starting with a phone number and finding out who it belongs to.
 In the UK in 2026 it's a free service — anyone telling you to pay £5 to identify a 0345 number is gatekeeping public Ofcom data.
 This is the no-signup, no-paywall version.
+Whether you searched for reverse phone lookup uk, uk reverse phone lookup, reverse phone search uk, or free uk reverse phone lookup, this page is the answer.

 What 'reverse phone lookup' means in the UK